intelligentplant/AppStoreConnect.Adapters/README.md

 # Intelligent Plant App Store Connect Adapters

+Industrial processes generate a variety of different types of data, such as real-time instrument readings, messages from alarm & event systems, and so on.
+Real-time data typically needs to be archived to a time-based data store for long-term storage, from where it can be visualized, aggregated, and monitored to ensure that the process remains healthy.

 Intelligent Plant's [Industrial App Store](https://appstore.intelligentplant.com) securely connects your industrial plant historian and alarm & event systems to apps using [App Store Connect](https://appstore.intelligentplant.com/Welcome/AppProfile?appId=a73c453df5f447a6aa8a08d2019037a5).
-App Store Connect comes with built-in drivers for many 3rd party systems (including OSIsoft PI and Asset Framework, OPC DA/HDA/AE, and more).
+App Store Connect comes with built-in drivers for many 3rd party systems (including OSIsoft PI and Asset Framework, OPC DA/HDA/AE, MQTT, and more).
 App Store Connect can also integrate with 3rd party systems using an adapter.

+## What is an Adapter?

-An adapter is a component that exposes real-time process data and/or alarm & event data to App Store Connect.
+An adapter is a component can expose real-time process data and/or alarm & event data to App Store Connect.
 This data can then be used by apps such as [Gestalt Trend](https://appstore.intelligentplant.com/Home/AppProfile?appId=3fbd54df59964243aa9cf4b3f04823f6) and [Alarm Analysis](https://appstore.intelligentplant.com/Home/AppProfile?appId=d2322b59ff334c97b49760e40000d28e).

+Different systems expose different features.
+For example, an MQTT broker can be used to transmit sensor readings from IoT devices to interested subscribers, but it is not capable of long-term storage of these readings, or of performing ad hoc aggregation of the data (e.g. find the average value of instrument X at 1 hour intervals over the previous calendar day).
+Some alarm & event systems may allow historical querying of event messages, where as others (such as OPC AE) can only emit ephemeral event messages.
+Some systems may be read-only, others may be write-only, and some may allow data to flow in both directions.
+An adapter allows you to integrate with a system (or multiple systems), and expose the system's capabilities as small, discrete features.

-An ASP.NET Core application is used to host and run one or more adapters, which App Store Connect can then query via an HTTP- or SignalR-based API.
+Typically, an ASP.NET Core application is used to host and run one or more adapters, which App Store Connect can then query via an HTTP-, SignalR, or [gRPC](https://grpc.io/)-based API.
+Hosting is also possible in other frameworks via gRPC (see notes at the end of this README).

+# Summary of Projects

 Some of the core projects in the repository are: